Ohio Drug and Alcohol Use Statistics

 How to Find Treatment in Ohio

 Searching online for drug of alcohol rehabs near you can be daunting due to the panoply of options.
-Call (800) 662-HELP (4357) today to speak to our treatment specialists about drug or alcohol rehab in Ohio that could be right for you.
+Call 800-926-9037 (Who Answers?) today to speak to our treatment specialists about drug or alcohol rehab in Ohio that could be right for you.

 - America’s Health Rankings.
 (2021).
 Trend: Excessive Drinking, Ohio, United States.
 Analysis of CDC Behavioral Risk Factor Surveillance System.
 United Health Foundation.